-North LBJ Drive and Sessom Drive includes commercial development and multifamily residential development today.
+North LBJ Drive and Sessom Drive includes commercial development and multifamily residential development.
 Place Types include Mixed Use Low and Medium, Commercial/Employment Low, and Neighborhood Low, Medium and High.
-As part of the Vision SMTX effort, the community is developing a Neighborhood Area Plan for this area.
+As part of Vision SMTX, the community is developing a Neighborhood Area Plan for this area.

 Old Ranch Road 12 at the intersection of Country Estates Drive is a collection of commercial and institutional uses.
-Place Types include Mixed Use Low surrounded by Conserve/ Reserve and Neighborhood Low with Neighborhood Medium and High nearby.
-As part of the Vision SMTX effort, the community is developing a Neighborhood Area Plan for this area.
+Place Types include Mixed Use Low surrounded by Conserve/ Cluster and Neighborhood Low with Neighborhood Medium and High nearby.
+As part of Vision SMTX, the community is developing a Neighborhood Area Plan for this area.